[TypeScript] Processing to upload images with ionic2 [Transfer]

 argument type detail

-file path string Specify image path
+file path string Specify the path to the image

 options FileUploadOptions

-fileKey Specify form element (default: file)
+fileKey Specify the form element (default: file)

 mimeType Specify MIME type (default: image/jpeg)

-trustAllHosts boolean Basically false is OK
+trustAllHosts boolean Basically, false is OK

-There is a detailed explanation on
+A detailed explanation is written on

 At the end